 Calling all adventurous cyclists!
 Have you thought about taking a cycling trip to Europe?

-The most amazing cycling routes are located in Europe thanks to plenty of UNESCO sites, breathtaking sea views, and the various European cuisines you can try.
+The most amazing cycling routes are in Europe, thanks to plenty of UNESCO sites, breathtaking sea views, and the various European cuisines you can try.

 UNESCO stands for the United Nations Educational, Scientific, and Cultural Organization.
 Designated sites promote learning in these key areas.

-Every European country has its own special landmarks and tourist attractions that will fill up your Instagram with memories of an unforgettable cycling adventure.
+Every European country has unique landmarks and tourist attractions that will fill your Instagram with memories of an unforgettable cycling adventure.

 Enjoy one or more of these five best cycling routes in Europe!

 The Danube Cycle Path is known as the best bicycling trail in Europe.
 You will pass through many historical sites and cultural landmarks during your tour.